-Designation (Engl. flight or swarm - also passage, series, partial tasting) for a single round at a professional wine tasting.
-A group of wines, which are in a certain relationship to each other, is served and tasted together.
-For example, these can be different wines of a certain growing region and/or grape variety and/or vintage and/or price category and/or wine type.
-Depending on the objective of the tasting, however, any conceivable grouping is of course possible.
-The wine glasses are placed next to each other so that a quick comparison of the wines with the possibility of repetition (multiple tasting) can be made.
-Usually at least three wines are compared with each other during a flight.
+Term (also flight, swarm, passage, series, partial tasting) for a round at a professional tasting (wine tasting).
+A group of wines that have a certain relationship to each other is served and tasted together.
+For example, these can be different wines from a certain growing region and/or grape variety and/or vintage and/or price range and/or wine type.
+Depending on the objective, however, any conceivable grouping is of course possible.
+The wine glasses are placed next to each other so that a quick comparison can be made with the possibility of repetition (tasting several times).
+As a rule, at least three wines are compared.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen